farisv/AppleDOS/README.md

 - Apple macOS Sierra, up to and including 10.12.6: all devices
 - Apple OS X El Capitan and earlier: all devices

+## WARNING

+FOR EDUCATION ONLY.
+DON'T DO ANYTHING ILLEGAL WITH THIS SCRIPT.
+THE AUTHOR IS NOT RESPONSIBLE FOR ANY MALICIOUS ACTS OR DAMAGE FROM THIS SCRIPT.

 ## Example

 Make sure you have Python 3 and scapy.